Adaptive moving mesh methods for the planar Willmore flow: A-BDF -FDMs

 \begin{rem} Since the adaptive moving mesh Willmore system~\eqref{WM-adaptive} introduces an additional tangential velocity~\eqref{tangential_velocity}, the third equation in~\eqref{WM-adaptive}, which defines the curvature $\kappa$, needs to be reformulated accordingly.
 This modification ensures consistency between the geometric definition of curvature and the new tangential motion, allowing the system to maintain correct geometric evolution under the adaptive mesh redistribution. \end{rem}

 \begin{rem} The tangential velocity equation has been extensively studied in the literature \cite{Huang2011Adaptive,HUANG20086532} and has recently been applied to the forced mean curvature flow \cite{Mackenzie2019}.
 In the present work, we extend this framework to the Willmore flow by employing a full velocity formulation.
 In comparison with the forced mean curvature flow, the Willmore flow exhibits significantly more complex geometric structures and involves higher-order curvature terms, rendering its evolution substantially more intricate and challenging from both analytical and numerical perspectives.
 Furthermore, in order to more thoroughly investigate these additional complexities, we consider more sophisticated forms of the monitor function.
 In particular, beyond the curvature $\kappa$ itself, we also incorporate derivatives of curvature $\kappa_s$ and the squared curvature $\kappa^2$, into the monitor function to better capture localized geometric variations along the interface.
-In addition, we compare our results with those obtained using BDFk-FDMs that do not incorporate the tangential velocity component.
-Through this comparison, we highlight the advantages of introducing a tangential velocity component, demonstrating its superior ability to preserve mesh quality, accurately capture flow evolution, and achieve higher numerical accuracy.
+Since different evolutionary stages may exhibit distinct geometric behaviors, a single monitor function may not always provide an optimal mesh distribution.
+Therefore, an adaptive monitor selection strategy is developed to automatically choose a suitable monitor function according to the current geometric characteristics of the curve.
+The detailed construction of the monitor functions and the adaptive selection procedure are presented in Appendix A. In addition, we compare our results with those obtained using BDF$k$-FDMs that do not incorporate the tangential velocity component.
+Through this comparison, we highlight the advantages of introducing a tangential velocity component, demonstrating its superior ability to preserve mesh quality, accurately capture flow evolution, and achieve higher numerical accuracy. \end{rem}